Be confident in your diagnostic decisions about

-Prostate Health Index (phi) is a simple, FDA-approved blood test that helps determine the probability of detecting prostate cancer with a biopsy.
-This test uses an algorithm to assess total PSA, free PSA, and p2PSA, and is recommended by the National Comprehensive Cancer Network (NCCN) guidelines for early cancer detection prior to biopsy.
+Prostate Health Index (PHI) is a simple, FDA-approved blood test that helps determine the probability of detecting prostate cancer with a biopsy.
+This test uses an algorithm to assess total prostate-specific antigen (PSA), free PSA, and p2PSA, and is recommended by the National Comprehensive Cancer Network (NCCN) guidelines for early cancer detection prior to biopsy.

 - Total PSA between 4 and 10 ng/mL

-(specimens for testing should be drawn prior to DRE or other prostate manipulations)
+(specimens for testing should be drawn before DRE or other prostate manipulations)

 - No DRE in previous 4 days

 - No treatment of benign prostatic hyperplasia (BPH), invasive urologic procedure with secondary PSA eval, or 5-ARI therapy in past 6 months